cmacgeorge1/responsive-portfolio/README.md

 # responsive-portfolio

-This is the beginning of a portfolio using bootstrap that will be updated reguarily.
+This is the beginning of a portfolio using bootstrap that will be updated regularly.
 As of now, it primarily consists of photographs that I have taken and edited.
 Please enjoy!

 # Links